BioBoost/course-linux-essentials/docs/01_introduction_to_linux/README.md

 * Use a firewall to block undesired connections
 * Use an antivirus tool
 * Use SSH (Secure Shell) for remote management

+However, UNIX is now both a trademark and a specification, owned by an industry consortium called the Open Group.
+Only software that has been certified by the Open Group may call itself UNIX.
+Despite adopting all the requirements of the UNIX specification, Linux has not been certified, so Linux really isn’t UNIX!
+It’s just… UNIX-like.